steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 The pcb list is kept using a series of recursive functions.

-The function used to inster a new process in the queue is called insertprocQ.
+The function used to insert a new process in the queue is called insertprocQ.
 Firstly it checks if there are elements in the queue, replacing the head if there are none, then it checks if the new process has a higher priority than the head, and places it before if its has , or it proceeds recursevly on the list if not.
 Y

 With headProcQ you can get the first element of the list, without removing it, to also remove it you can use removeProcQ instead.